Skip to content

 Zimpler GO (Pay N Play), Deposits, Payouts, SEPA, Pix, Paylink, ID+

 Three products that matter for iGaming.
-Zimpler GO is the Pay N Play flagship — combined registration, KYC and first deposit through a single bank authentication, launched in 2019 and continuously refined.
+Zimpler GO is the Pay N Play flagship: combined registration, KYC and first deposit through a single bank authentication, launched in 2019 and continuously refined.
 Players select their bank, authenticate (BankID in Sweden, equivalent flows elsewhere), and the casino account is provisioned from verified bank data while the deposit processes.
 Standard Pay by Bank Deposits handles repeat transactions for registered players.
-Payouts go back to the same verified bank account, instant where the rails allow, settlement T+1 for the operator.
+Payouts go back to the same verified bank account, instant where the rails allow, with settlement T+1 for the operator.
 SEPA Payouts launched in 2023 for cross-border euro transfers without additional fees.
-Paylink (2023) is the invoice-payment product — less relevant for iGaming.
-ID+ launched July 2025 is the identity layer that handles higher-assurance verification beyond the default Zimpler GO KYC.
-Zimpler Budget is the responsible-gaming tool: players set monthly deposit limits, decreases are immediate, increases enforce a seven-day cooling-off period.
+Paylink (2023) is the invoice-payment product, less relevant for iGaming.
+ID+, launched July 2025, is the identity layer that handles higher-assurance verification beyond the default Zimpler GO KYC.
+Zimpler Budget is the responsible-gaming tool: players set monthly deposit limits, decreases are immediate, and increases enforce a seven-day cooling-off period.
 The Pix rails added in November 2025 plug Brazilian A2A flows into the same product set without requiring a separate Brazilian PSP.

 Payment Methods

 Account-to-Account Pay by Bank as the core method, with country-specific schemes layered on top.
 In Sweden, that means Pay by Bank with BankID authentication and integration with the Swish payment network.
 In Finland, Pay by Bank with TUPAS / bank authentication.
 In Germany and the Netherlands, PSD2 open banking via licensed third-party providers.
 In Brazil, Pix as a native rail.
 SEPA Credit Transfer for cross-border payouts to other EU markets.
 There is no card acceptance, no e-wallet support, no crypto.
-Apple Pay and Google Pay are not part of the offering — Zimpler routes through bank rails, not card networks, so tokenized card wallets are not a fit.
+Apple Pay and Google Pay are not part of the offering, since Zimpler routes through bank rails rather than card networks, so tokenized card wallets are not a fit.
 The deliberate single-method posture is the same trade-off Trustly and Brite make: one method done well, with the chargeback and interchange savings that come from bypassing card schemes entirely.
-Operators running Zimpler alongside a card processor like Nuvei or Worldpay get the best of both — bank-A2A for Nordic and Brazilian players who prefer it, cards for everyone else.
+Operators running Zimpler alongside a card processor like Nuvei or Worldpay get the best of both: bank-A2A for Nordic and Brazilian players who prefer it, cards for everyone else.

 Verticals

 iGaming is the strategic focus.
 The Malta office that opened in 2022 was a deliberate move into the regulated gambling vertical.
 Zimpler GO was designed around Pay N Play casino registration flows.
 Zimpler Budget is a responsible-gaming tool aimed squarely at casino operators.
 The fraud-prevention narrative for 2026 explicitly calls out bonus abuse and AI-powered attacks targeting iGaming. eCommerce is supported but secondary.
 Fintech and recurring payments are addressed through Paylink (invoice payments) and SEPA payouts.
-The 2023 termination of business with unlicensed Swedish-facing gambling operators — and the Court of Appeal ruling in February 2025 that upheld the regulator's injunction — signal an operator who treats gambling licensing as a hard line.
-For licensed operators that is reassuring.
-For grey-market operators, Zimpler is not a fit.
+The 2023 Swedish Gambling Authority injunction ordered Zimpler to stop BankID-backed services to unlicensed Swedish-facing gambling; Zimpler appealed and won.
+The Court of Appeal upheld the Administrative Court's annulment on 7 February 2025, ruling that the regulator lacked authority over payment service providers under the Swedish Gambling Act.
+Operationally, Zimpler still runs a Swedish FSA license and operator-side KYB.
+The court precedent removes the specific risk that a Swedish regulator order could force a payment-side cutoff; gambling-licensing responsibility sits squarely with the operator.

 Methods